PostHog/posthog.com/contents/blog/100-times-more-events.md

 We sell to you when you get to this "champagne problem".
 Word of caution: it qualifies as humble bragging if you come to us because you're getting too popular ;)

-When your product is successful, you'll usually have more event volumes, and a larger team - you will need features around collaboration or even compliance if you become a big enterprise one day.
+When your product is successful, you'll usually have more event volume, and a larger team - you will need features around collaboration or even compliance if you become a big enterprise one day.
 At that point, you'll want [PostHog Scale](/pricing).

 Serious sidenote: we don't lock you in - we're working on making our Open-Source product much more scalable, so you can at least do the basic analytics even with very high usage, without spending anything.
 That'll come later in the year.